What Is The Best Patio Umbrella?

 The right umbrella base, also known as umbrella stands, allows for any umbrella to be free standing, but not all umbrellas can fit to a table.
 It depends on the size, or diameter, of the frame hole in your table.
 Most tables have a standard frame hole that measures approximately 1 ¾ inches.
 Most of our umbrellas have a 1 ½ inch diameter pole, but some have a 2 inch diameter pole, and are really designed to be free standing, commercial patio umbrellas.
 There are those large patio tables that have 2 ½” frame holes, which would allow for a 2 inch pole, but on the whole, the most common is the 1 ¾ inch hole.

-Out outdoor patio umbrellas are either aluminum patio umbrellas or wood market umbrellas.
+Out most popular outdoor patio umbrellas are either aluminum patio umbrellas or wood patio umbrellas.
 Choosing the right one is dependent on your personal preferences.
 Always remember, the final look and feel of your patio umbrella should please you, so always use your own judgment when making that final decision.

 Wood frames provide an elegant and exotic look, which typically goes best with tropical settings or all wood settings.
 However, there are plenty of our customers who have chosen wood to go with dark wrought iron furniture, or cast furniture.
 The mix of wood and metal can be very appealing.